SpaceVim/SpaceVim/docs/about.md

 ## Contact us

-You can also get in touch with us using the supporting email.
+You can get in touch with us using the support email.
 Your message will be sent to our teams, who will get back to you as soon as they can.
 Please be advised that weekends and public holidays might delay response time.